open-compass/MMBench-GUI/README.md

 pip install -e .
 ```

-4. （optional) FlashAttention-2 is used to accelerate the inference speed and thus we recommend to install it:
+4. （optional) Flash attention is used to accelerate the inference speed and thus we recommend to install it:

 ```shell
 pip install flash-attn==2.7.4.post1 --no-build-isolation